JeanneLaflamme/CO685Project/README.md

 # CO685Project
-Final project for CO685: The Mathematics of Public-key Cryptography
+This is my final project for the course CO685: The Mathematics of Public-key Cryptography at University of waterloo.

-This is an Implementation in Julia of the Castryck Decru attack on SIKE (https://eprint.iacr.org/2022/975.pdf)
+It is an Implementation in Julia of the Castryck Decru attack on SIKE (https://eprint.iacr.org/2022/975.pdf)

 The file curves.jl contains my own implementation of elliptic and hyperelliptic curve arithmetic as well as an implementation of the Weil pairing and Velu's formulas for isogenies which I could not find in Julia